hanyuone/Ways-to-NOT-make-money/README.md

 # Ways to NOT make money
 A basic Python 2.7.9 Cookie-Clicker style (incremental) game.
 If anyone can help me edit the game, please message me so I can add you as a collaborator!

+Also, if you have downloaded this game and find any bugs, please post them to the 'issues' page (the exclamation mark on the right-hand side of the browser).
+Thanks!

 NOTE: This game currently requires the user to download Python to run.
 An executable file will be posted sometime in the future!

 Line Amount: 279 lines (and counting!)